NoxObscuro/Interactive-Document-Tagging/README.md

 ```

 ### Preprocessing
-Before you can start the web-app you need some data in your database, to achieve
+Before you can start the web-app you need some data in your database.
+To achieve
 this, you must first run the preprocessing.
-First customize the docker-compose-preprocessing.yml
+First, customize the docker-compose-preprocessing.yml
 located in the application directory of this repository.
 Change the command line
 parameters in line 23 after `idt-preprocessing.py` to fit your needs.
 Usage:
 ```